adlnet/xAPI-Spec/xAPI.md

 ###### Requirement

-Every request from a client and every response from the LRS must include an HTTP header with the name “X-Experience-API Version” and the version number as the value.
+Every request from a client and every response from the LRS must include an HTTP header with the name “X-Experience-API-Version” and the version as the value.
-Starting with 1.0.0, xAPI will be versioned according to <a href="http://semver.org/spec/v1.0.0.html">
+Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html)
-Semantic Versioning 1.0.0</a>

-Example:  ``X-Experience-API Version : 1.0.0``
+Example:  ``X-Experience-API-Version : 1.0.0``

 ###### Rationale